Link Search Menu Expand Document

 Specifics of the instanced module will be available under its inner Settings section, if any.

-Output Only Edges As Points If enabled, this node will output edges as raw points, without the usually associated cluster.
+Output Edges Only If enabled, this node will output edges as raw points, without the usually associated cluster.

 This can be significantly faster and less greedy depending on your need for the output edges.